How Career Coaching Helps You Succeed: Everything You Need to Know

 Career Counselors are healers.
 We work on recovery, focusing on your mental resilience in the workplace.
 Work is stressful, and compounding factors like a toxic workplace, toxic manager/leadership, burnout, imposter syndrome, self-doubt, confidence, etc., can hurt your professional and personal life.

-In Career Counseling, we’re here to help you recover from unmanageable stress and move towards building your wellness plan so you can start managing your challenges better, navigate through workplace politics, heal from feeling burnout, establish practices to recognize when you’ve gone from EUstress (“good stress” – stress that gets us excited and energized) to DISstress (“bad stress” – stress that triggered by unhealthy workload, manager, colleagues, mismatched career and interests, etc.).
+In Career Counseling, we’re here to help you recover from unmanageable stress and move towards building your wellness plan so you can start managing your challenges better, navigate through workplace politics, heal from feeling burnout, establish practices to recognize when you’ve gone from EU-stress (“good stress” – stress that gets us excited and energized) to DIS-stress (“bad stress” – stress that triggered by unhealthy workload, manager, colleagues, mismatched career and interests, etc.).

-Why work with a career coach?
+Why work with a Career Coach?

-Career Coaching focuses on getting you to your next position, internally, externally, career pivot, etc.; no matter where you want to go, a career coach will help you.
+Career Coaches focuses on getting you to your next position, internally, externally, career pivot, etc.; no matter where you want to go, a career coach will help you.
 Career coaching is future-oriented and strategic.
 We talk through your barriers to success and devise a strategy to help you avoid those barriers and empower you to take meaningful steps toward making your moves.

 To determine if a Coach is qualified, ask them questions and challenge them to go deeper in sharing their insights.
 If they start getting frustrated or annoyed, you need a new coach.
 The ICF offers formal coaching training, which can help.
 But, with coaches, it’s best to have conversations and challenge them to share more detailed answers and approaches.
 I’ve worked with incredible career coaches without a degree; their drive, passion, and determination make them incredible.
 So, be aware and be open.

-Why work with a career advisor?
+Why work with a Career Advisor?

-What Services do Career Development Professionals offer?
+What services do Career Development professionals offer?

 Now, for a nearly endless list of Career Development services, we provide: